huntergps/handbook-docs/Fuse/05 - Triggers and Animators.md

 ### $(Change)

-Temporarily changes the value of a property while its containing trigger is active.
+`Change` temporarily changes the value of a property while its containing trigger is active.
 To permanently change a value, use the @(Set) animator.
 The `Change` animator can be used to animate almost any property.

 ```